mehdihadeli/awesome-dotnet-core-education/docs/security/authentication.md

 - [fake-authentication-jwtbearer](https://github.com/webmotions/fake-authentication-jwtbearer) - Simple way to fake an authenticated user for integration test with ASP.Net Core framework
 - [madeyoga/AuthEndpoints](https://github.com/madeyoga/AuthEndpoints) - A simple auth library for Asp.Net 6 that provides a set of web api controllers and minimal api endpoints to handle authentication actions
 - [authelia/authelia](https://github.com/authelia/authelia) - The Single Sign-On Multi-Factor portal for web apps
+- [dmunch/biscuit-net](https://github.com/dmunch/biscuit-net) - .NET implementation of the Biscuit authorization token specification
+- [pdevito3/HeimGuard](https://github.com/pdevito3/HeimGuard) - A simple library that allows you to easily manage permissions in your .NET projects.